yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 To sum up:

--  Recall that with SMA each term is given an equal weight.
+-  Recall that with SMA each term is given an **equal weight**.
 This problem is fixed by using the exponentially weighted moving average (EWMA), in which more recent returns have greater weight compared to older ones.

-- With EWMA the weight decays exponentially going backwards in time.
+- With EWMA the weight decays **exponentially** going backwards in time.
 This means the latest sample matters the most, the second sample matters less and the thirds one matters even less and so forth.

-- The EWMA is a recursive function, which means that the current observation is calculated using the previous observation.
+- The EWMA is a **recursive** function, which means that the current observation is calculated using the previous observation.
 The only decision a user of the EWMA must make is the parameter ```beta```.
 The parameter decides how important the current observation is in the calculation of the EWMA.

-- The EWMA can also be used in a simple crossover strategy, where a buy signal is generated when the price crosses the EWMA from above, and a sell signal is generated when the price crosses the EWMA from below.
+- The EWMA can also be used in a **simple crossover strategy**, where a buy signal is generated when the price crosses the EWMA from above, and a sell signal is generated when the price crosses the EWMA from below.
 (Same as we have seen with SMA where we have used a 10-day SMA and a 50-day SMA to analyze when is the most appropriate time to buy and sell.)

 <p align="center">